kikwik/eu-cookie-law-bundle/README.md

 # EUCookieLawBundle

-This is a fork of [leblanc-simon/eu-cookie-law-bundle](https://github.com/leblanc-simon/eu-cookie-law-bundle) to make it wotk with symfony 4
+This is a fork of [leblanc-simon/eu-cookie-law-bundle](https://github.com/leblanc-simon/eu-cookie-law-bundle) to make it work with symfony 4

 ## Description